leiwanglsu/geog4057/Lectures/raster.md

 Raster(inRaster, {is_multidimensional})
 ```

-- The multidimensional raster is for multidimenional datasets such as netCDF and HDF
+- A multidimensional raster is for multidimenional datasets such as netCDF and HDF
 - Raster objects have many properties including ```bandCount, compressionType, format, height, width, pixelType, noDataValue, spatialReference, etc.```
 - These properties can also be obtained by da.Describe() function